eliaxelang007/rhythm.js/README.md

 );
 ```

-compile it into a track,
+compile it,

 ```typescript
 const rhythm = new RhythmContext(/* new AudioContext() [You can optionally provide an AudioContext] */);
 const track = await rhythm.compile(some_command);
 ```

-and finally play it!
+and then, finally, play it!

 ```typescript
 track.schedule_play();